open-runtimes/examples/php/deepgram-transcribe-video/README.md

 > Make sure to replace `YOUR_API_KEY` without your key.

 Your function is now listening on port `3000`, and you can execute it by sending `POST` request with appropriate authorization headers.
-To learn more about runtime, you can visit Python runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/php-8.1).
+To learn more about runtime, you can visit PHP runtime [README](https://github.com/open-runtimes/open-runtimes/tree/main/runtimes/php-8.1).

 ## 📝 Notes

 - This function is designed for use with Appwrite Cloud Functions.
 You can learn more about it in [Appwrite docs](https://appwrite.io/docs/functions).
-- This example is compatible with Python 3.10.
+- This example is compatible with PHP 2.8.1.
 Other versions may work but are not guaranteed to work as they haven't been tested.